 Well I know one thing for sure, I didn’t burn 2518 calories walking 24,000 steps.
 The Fitbit tends to over estimate calorie-burn.
 However, I like other features of it so I put up with the discrepancy.
 FYI: From my experience, the Apple Watch, Microsoft Band and Body Media BodyBugg are all more conservative in their estimation of calorie burn.
 Here is a look at how many calories you burn walking, based on weight, speed and duration:

 My body has now adapted to being more active and I have achieved what I can from walking (at least given the time I have to devote to exercise).
 Personally, I now have to exert myself more to see the weight loss benefits of cardiovascular exercise.
 Running, Elliptical, Stair Climbing.
 Running is usually my go-to for cardio.
 I have a love/hate relationship with running.
 I hate it before I run.
-I hate it when I start to run.
+Starting to run is equally despised.
 I like it for a short while during my run.
 I hate it when I’m finishing my run and am running out of steam.
 But I LOVE it when it’s over!!
 Until a few minutes later when I realize I have to do it again tomorrow…

 2. How Many Miles is 30,000 steps?